Price of oil: Structural drivers of global oil price

 Historically, there have been a number of factors affecting the global price of oil.
 These have included the Organization of Arab Petroleum Exporting Countries led by Saudi Arabia resulting in the 1973 oil crisis, the Iranian Revolution in the 1979 oil crisis, Iran–Iraq War (1980–88), the 1990 Invasion of Kuwait by Iraq, the 1991 Gulf War, the 1997 Asian financial crisis, the September 11 attacks, the 2002–03 national strike in Venezuela's state-owned oil company Petróleos de Venezuela, S.A.
-(PDVSA), Organization of the Petroleum Exporting Countries (OPEC), the 2008 financial crisis, OPEC's 2009 cut in oil production, the Arab Spring 2010s uprisings in Egypt and Libya, the ongoing Syrian civil war (2011–24), and the 2013 oil supply glut that led to the "largest oil price declines in modern history" in 2014 to 2016.
+(PDVSA), Organization of the Petroleum Exporting Countries (OPEC), the 2008 financial crisis, OPEC's 2009 cut in oil production, the Arab Spring 2010s uprisings in Egypt and Libya, and the Syrian civil war (2011–24).

+The 2013 oil supply glut that led to the "largest oil price declines in modern history" in 2014 to 2016.
 The 70% decline in global oil prices was "one of the three biggest declines since World War II, and the longest lasting since the supply-driven collapse of 1986."

 By 2015 the United States was the 3rd-largest producer of oil moving from importer to exporter.
 The 2020 Russia–Saudi Arabia oil price war resulted in a 65% decline in global oil prices at the beginning of the COVID-19 pandemic.

 Structural drivers affecting historical global oil prices include are "oil supply shocks, oil-market-specific demand shocks, storage demand shocks", "shocks to global economic growth", and "speculative demand for oil stocks above the ground".